If you didn't take a Lyft ride or you see a charge from Lyft that you don’t recognize, we’re here to help investigate.

 - Amount of unauthorized charges (including cents)

-Heads up: Use the app's In-app Ride history tool tab to see actual charges.
+Heads up: Use the app's In-app Ride history tool tab to see your actual charges.